Kody-SAS/DataMobilize/docs/Specifications.md

 ### 2.2.
 Visualization
 Further visualization compared to the mobile app should be possible, both on map and charts.

+We need to define any road safety formulae checks we are using.

 ### 2.3.
 Exchange center
 Here the exchange center should have more features:
 #### Download